 Dr. Zhang received a Ph.D. in information systems and technology from Claremont Graduate University, an M.S. in computer science, and an M.B.A. from Illinois State University.
-Her research interests include online learning, Internet entrepreneurship, and Digital Product Strategy.
-She has published in top journals and conferences, and she co-authored The Smarter Startup: A Better Approach to Online Business for Entrepreneurs (Pearson New Riders, 2013).
+Her research interests include User Experience, Web Development, Software Product Management, and Internet Entrepreneurship.
+She has published in numerous journals and conferences, and she co-authored The Smarter Startup: A Better Approach to Online Business for Entrepreneurs (Pearson New Riders, 2013).

 - CIS 299 Internet Startup Technology and Strategy

 - CIS 315 Introduction to Systems Analysis and Design

 - CIS 304 Intermediate Java Programming for Business

 - CIS 101 Introduction to Personal Computing

 - CIS 311 Interactive and Responsive Web Development

 - Sonya Zhang (forthcoming), “Successful Entrepreneurs Don’t Have To Be College Dropouts – A Model for Incubating College Students to Become Successful Internet Entrepreneurs”, International Journal of Information and Communication Technology Education.

 - Sonya Zhang (2014), “An Empirical Study of the Factors Affecting Weblog Success in Higher Education”, Journal of Information Systems Education, 24(4).